-Risk owners are responsible for aggregating their respective risks on a quarterly basis.
+Risk owners are responsible for overseeing and monitoring risks, the status of key risk indicators, and the proposed risk mitigation measures for risks under their purview, setting the key risk indicators and their thresholds for the review by the Risk Management Committee and updating their respective risks on a quarterly basis.
 The Risk Management Committee meets quarterly to evaluate the top risks identified and other risks that may escalate as deemed necessary and are to be defined by the respective business units or departments or risk owners.
-The status of top risk changes (if any), key risk indicators and the respective mitigation actions are reported during the Audit Committee and the Board meetings.
+The status of top risk changes (if any), key risk indicators, existing risk controls and the respective mitigation actions are reported during the Audit Committee and the Board meetings.

-When senior management/department head/risk owner identifies risk from daily operations or changes in the business environment, or the key risk indicators exceed the threshold for early warning signals, which potentially leads to high risk exposure, the risk will be brought to the attention of the Risk Management Committee for assessment of the potential risk exposure and evaluation whether additional measures should be in-place to mitigate the risk in a timely manner.
+When senior management/department head/risk owner identifies risk from daily operations or changes in the business environment, or the key risk indicators exceed the threshold for early warning signals, which potentially leads to high-risk exposure, the risk will be brought to the attention of the Risk Management Committee for assessment of the potential risk exposure and evaluation whether additional measures should be in place to mitigate the risk in a timely manner.
 As appropriate, the respective risk assessment and mitigation actions will be brought to the attention of the Audit Committee and the Board.